 - Investment for human-scale solutions

 Participants explored ways in which the overlap between the Sustainable Development Goals and the commitments inherent in the Paris Agreement align to incentivize the flow of new investment to climate-smart business models in the context of specific post-Paris NDC priorities.

-This high-level dialogue was preceded on Friday, Nov.
+Online Forum: This high-level dialogue was preceded on Friday, Nov.
 4 — Climate Finance Day 2016 — with a Global Online Forum on Climate-Smart Finance to Drive Local Action.
-This global online forum event will focus on highlighting avenues of action that motivate entrepreneurship that builds local capacity and empowers people to participate in the expansion of climate-smart business practices and investment.
+This global online forum event focused on highlighting avenues of action that motivate entrepreneurship to build local capacity and empower people to participate in the expansion of climate-smart business practices and investment.

 In collaboration with